 Raul was probably the best Spanish player in the late 1990's.
 He made his debut with Real Madrid as a 17 years old.
 He won 3 Champions' League trophies with Real Madrid in 1998, 2000 and 2002.
 He moved to Germany in 2010 and played with Schalke 04 He is the fourth highest goal scorer in the history of La Liga with 228 goals.
 For Spain, he scored a then-record 44 goals in 102 appearances, appearing in three FIFA World Cups and two European championships.
 He was their captaincy between 2002 and 2006.

 David Villa is the all-time leading scorer for Spain.
-He was known for a part of the Golden Generation for Spain, where Spain won three straight international titles: Euro 2008, the WC 2010 and Euro 2012.
-He was the Golden Boot winner at Euro 2008 and the Silver boot in WC 2010.
+He was known for a part of the Golden Generation for Spain, where Spain won three straight international titles: Euro 2008, the World Cup 2010 and Euro 2012.
+He was the Golden Boot winner at Euro 2008 and the Silver boot in the 2010 World Cup Finals.
 He was best remembered for his club career with Valencia.
 He also played for Barcelona, Seville and New York City FC.